RylanSchaeffer/rylanschaeffer.github.io/collections/_kernel_papers/heald_nature_2021_contextual_inference.md

-Conventional models of motor learning typically study motor learning with a single goal (e.g. yellow potatoes) and thus struggle to explain the ability of motor memories to be adapted (what the authors term "apparent learning").
-The authors hypothesize that the brain's strategy is to learn multiple motor memories and then infer, in a given context, which is most appropriate to use.
+Conventional models of motor learning typically study motor learning with a single goal (e.g. yellow potatoes) and thus struggle to explain the ability of motor memories to be adapted (what the authors term "apparent learning") to a new task.
+The authors hypothesize that the brain's strategy is to learn multiple motor memories and then, in a given context, infer which is most appropriate to use.

 ## Idea